saylesss88/nix-book/src/nix/hardening_NixOS.md

 You can inspect
 [nixpkgs/pkgs/os-specific/linux/kernel/hardened/patches.json](https://github.com/NixOS/nixpkgs/blob/master/pkgs/os-specific/linux/kernel/hardened/patches.json)
 to see the metadata of the patches that are applied.
 You can then follow the links in the `.json` file to see the patches.
+When I did this, the browser opened up Thunar so I could save the file and then review it.

 > ❗ NOTE: Always check the `linux-kernels.nix` file for the latest available
 > versions, as older kernels are regularly removed from Nixpkgs.